arnab-dey-sarkar/MovieAvailabilityChecker/README.md

-This project is deployed in Heroku as well.
-The link for accessing the deployed application is [https://lnkd.in/dKu6kbCS](https://movieavailabilitydetails.herokuapp.com)

 Example -

 Performing a GET request on the below endpoint will result in the output provided below:-

 GET/movies/Laal Singh Chaddha/theatres?location=Kolkata&movieType=2D&movieLanguage=Hindi&theatreName=Diamond Plaza

 Output:-